Duo FAQs

 Duo and the VPN

-Beginning Thursday, May 20 at 10 p.m., Duo multifactor authentication will be required to verify login to the university’s virtual private network (VPN) at secureaccess.gsu.edu.
+Duo multifactor authentication is required to verify login to the university’s virtual private network (VPN) at secureaccess.gsu.edu.

 Review Step-by-Step Instructions on How to Connect with Duo